billsix/cprogrammingbook/doc/05-Arrays.rst

 We now have an array and a pointer (see Figure
 5.3):

-Diagram showing an array with four elements (labelled 'ar[0]' to 'ar[4]') and a pointer called 'ip' which does not currently have any connection to the array.
+Diagram showing an array with four elements (labeled 'ar[0]' to 'ar[4]') and a pointer called 'ip' which does not currently have any connection to the array.